MASILab/Inhale_Exhale_CT/README.md

     - Got back to the python script and run the function **get_inspiratory_expiratory_GEkernels()** to create a column that tells us if a scan is either inspiratory or expiratory.
 Save to /nfs/masi/krishar1/SPIE_2025_InhaleExhaleCT/copdgene_GOLD_GEkernels_matched.csv
     - In the jupyter notebook, do the analysis and randomly sampel 100 subjects.
 Check if paired scans exist for the subjects.
 Symlink data and run the docker code to convert DICOM to NIfTI.

-3) **sampledmoreGEkernels_SPIE.ipyng**: Ater conversion, use the spreadsheet and remove the failed QA subjects that only produced subjects with a single kernel.
+3) **sampledmoreGEkernels_SPIE.ipynb**: Ater conversion, use the spreadsheet and remove the failed QA subjects that only produced subjects with a single kernel.
 Save to /nfs/masi/krishar1/SPIE_2025_InhaleExhaleCT/final_paired_data_spreadsheets/COPD_GE_pairedkernels_initial_sampling.csv
     - Get addiitonal subjects since 100 subjects were not obtained.
 Once attained, synlink the data.
 Run the DICOM to NIfTI conversion and obtain the spreadsheet
     - Repeat the data filtering process and get a new spreadsheet with paired kernels

 4) **classifyGOLDfor100sampledCOPD.ipynb**: GOLD classification labels for the existing sampled data.
+Merge the 100 sampled dataframe and the additional sample dataframes to get the final dataframe.
+    - There were 134 subjects.
+We split these into two datframes, one with 100 randomly subjects and another with the remaining 34 subjects
-For the 100 subjects, the final dataframe had duplicates which need to be removed.
+    - For the 100 subjects, the final dataframe had duplicates which need to be removed.
+    - The spreadsheet needs to be corrected because duplicates exists.

-5) **classifyGOLDfor100sampledCOPD.ipynb**: GOLD classification got the sampled labels.
-Some values were repeated again and the dataframe size went from 200 to 248.
+    - Some values were repeated again and the dataframe size went from 200 to 248.
 However, labels are correct.

-6) **samplecontrols.ipynb**: Sampling all controls.
+5) **samplecontrols.ipynb**: Sampling all controls.
 Contains entire code workflow from the first 4 steps in one notebook (Easy for future reference)

-7) **train_test_split.py**: Splitting the labels for cases and controls to finalize the data for training the model.
+6) **train_test_split.py**: Splitting the labels for cases and controls to finalize the data for training the model.
+    - Drop duplicates in the file /nfs/masi/krishar1/SPIE_2025_InhaleExhaleCT/final_paired_data_spreadsheets/COPD_GE_pairedkernels_100randomsamples_GOLDlabels.csv

+7) **traintestsplit_dev.ipynb**: Script to do the train, test split for controls and cases.
+Very easy to follows

 ### Data Prep: